mdb/mdb.github.io/source/blog/2019-10-29-how-to-make-a-concourse-resource-type.html.markdown

 2. `/opt/resource/in` - responsible for fetching specific versions of your resource
 3. `/opt/resource/out` - responsible for outputting new versions of your resource

 In the case of `concourse-consul-kv-resource`, its Docker image is published to [hub.docker.com/r/clapclapexcitement/concourse-consul-kv-resource](https://hub.docker.com/r/clapclapexcitement/concourse-consul-kv-resource).
-Provided a resource type Docker image properly implements the `check`, `in`, and `out` executibles (more on this to follow), the source code itself can be authored in any programming language. `concourse-consul-kv-resource` is written in Node.js.
+Provided a resource type Docker image properly implements the `check`, `in`, and `out` executables (more on this to follow), the source code itself can be authored in any programming language. `concourse-consul-kv-resource` is written in Node.js.

 A very basic [pipeline configuration](https://concourse-ci.org/pipelines.html) using `concourse-consul-kv-resource` might look like this (If you're unfamiliar with authoring Concourse pipelines, [concoursetutorial.com](https://concoursetutorial.com) is a great place to start learning):